Nimzyow/django-chat-api/README.md

     "text": "Hello world!"
 }
 ```
+Note: CHANNEL_ID can be replaced with a user id to send a DM to a user.

 We'll utilise the python slack SDK to make the above calls.
 Each call will be contained in their relevant view.